CHN-beta/ovito/doc/manual/advanced_topics/code_generation.rst

   * Viewport camera setup
   * Rendering engine configuration
   * Image/animation render settings
+  * Manual modifications you make to the imported model in the GUI, e.g. changing the colors/radii of particle types

 The following aspects are *not* covered by the code generator yet:

-  * Direct modifications you make to imported data objects in the GUI, e.g. the colors and radii of particle types
   * Data export to an output file
   * Key-frame based parameter animations

-Thus, you have may have to amend the generated script with corresponding code statements yourself to take care of these things.
-See the sections :ref:`file_output_overview` and :py:attr:`ParticleType.radius <ovito.data.ParticleType.radius>` in the OVITO Python API documentation on how to do that.
+  * Multiple pipelines in one scene or branched pipelines